joshpinto6/joshpinto6/README.md

-### Hi there 👋
+### Hi there, I'm joshpinto6 👋
 This is a README file...
-You should always read the README...
+You should **always** read the README file...
 Otherwise the README will be sad...
-And what would we do then?
+And what would have to commit to fix that?

 #### 🔬Tools I Use:
 - Firebase